-The investigation of the synthesis and densification of zirconium nitride was carried out using the proposed model of multitemperature reactor, which differs from the typical model of the SPS reactor [38-40] by the presence of a gas flow channel and an specifically located electrically conductive tungsten alloy layer.
-The study of volumetric changes and variable porosity during the densification of the solid phase in the synthesis of zirconium nitride is presented.
-The reactor allows us to to analyze the stages of synthesis and sintering processes.
-A generalization of the two-temperature model [33, 37] and a variable porosity formula are proposed for self-consistent calculation of the multitemperature heat transfer in the reactor.
-The computation including thermal radiation, concentration expansion, thermal and mass dispersion are carried out The coefficients of concentration expansion are found in the process of zirconium combustion in the porous zone of the reactor, depending on the kinetics of synthesis of zirconium nitride at given initial values of gas and solid phases for unsteady nitrogen supply through gas channel.
-The approach allows us to control the rate of nitriding.
+The investigation of the synthesis and densification of zirconium nitride was carried out in the proposed model of multitemperature reactor, which differs from the typical model of the SPS reactor [38-40] by the presence of a gas flow channel and an electrically conductive tungsten alloy layer.
+The study of volumetric changes and variable porosity during the concentration expansion of the solid phase in the synthesis of zirconium nitride in a two-stage that consist of synthesis and sintering processes was carried out.
+A generalization of the two-temperature model [33, 37] and a variable porosity formula are proposed for self-consistent calculation of the multitemperature heat transfer.
+The computation including thermal radiation, concentration expansion, thermal and mass dispersion are presented The coefficients of concentration expansion are found in the process of zirconium nitride at given initial values of gas and solid phases for unsteady nitrogen supply through gas channel.
+The approach allows us to control the rate of nitrating.

 The effect of electric current on spark plasma densification and sintering (SPS) of ZrN powder was investigated.
-The thermoplasticity constitutive equation [38] was applied, taking into account the effect of electric current and generalization of the porosity formula [33] for calculating the thermoelastic properties of the solid phase during the synthesis and densification of ZrN.
+The thermoplasticity equation [38] was applied, taking into account the effect of electric current and generalization of the porosity formula [33] for calculating the thermoelastic properties of the solid phase during the synthesis and densification of ZrN.
 The temperature inside the mixture of zirconium powder with synthesized zirconium nitride, the temperature of the gas phase (N2) and the temperature of the porous graphite shell of the reactor at a given electric potential applied to the electrodes of the tungsten layer and a given variation in time the electric current density is simulated.
-A model of the elastic limit for a porous mixture of solid particles with a gas phase is proposed, using the elastic limit for a solid spherical particle, the particle size and the particle number density.
+A model of the elastic limit for a porous mixture of solid particles with a gas phase is proposed, using the elastic limit for a solid spherical particle, the particle size and the number particle density.
 Calculations of the densification of zirconium nitride with the separation of zones in which the thermoelastic and thermoplastic properties of the solid phase prevail for the average particle size of 5e-7 have been carried out.
-A decrease in porosity by three orders of magnitude compared to the initial value is demonstrated.
+A decrease in porosity by three orders of magnitude compared to the value is demonstrated.
 The influence of the low porosity of the graphite shell of the SPS reactor on the dynamics of densification is considered.

 Estimation of volumetric deformations. arising as a result of a change in the temperature and concentration of a mixture of reagents and a product of ZrN during synthesis were caried out.
-The controlled Joule heating by electric current in a conducting layer, allows to conclude that the temperature change during synthesis and densification strongly depends on the initial phase composition and effects the final ZrN distribution in the sample, its volume as well as the duration of the process.
+The controlled Joule heating by electric current in a conducting layer, allows to conclude that the temperature change during synthesis and densification depends significantly on the initial phase composition and effects the final ZrN distribution in the sample, its volume as well as the duration of the process.

 The performed modeling of the synthesis and densification of ZrN indicates an uneven distribution of thermoelastic, thermoplastic properties, and porosity of ZrN in the reactor.
 The results obtained demonstrate a significant effect of variable porosity on the synthesis of fine ZrN particles.
-The ZrN densification mechanism can be changed through enhanced movement of dislocations due to local resistive heating.
-[1].
+The ZrN densification mechanism can be changed through enhanced movement of dislocations due to local resistive heating [1].

-The developed model of the SPS reactor with a gas flow and an electrically conductive layer can be applied for other materials subjected to sintering using an electric field [1,38].by adjusting the parameters to appropriate data of experiments .
+The developed model of the SPS reactor with a gas flow and an electrically conductive layer can be applied with the adjustment of parameters according to the data of experiments to simulate compacting mechanisms for other electrically conductive materials subjected to sintering using an electric field [1, 38].